 Unfortunately this report has documented serious problems with the present approaches taken to ensuring equal accessibility for people of disadvantaged backgrounds.
 And equally unfortunate is the fact that the solutions to these problems will entail substantial amounts of money and effort on the parts of politicians, administrators, educators and families.
 One wonders, with the current government's attitude towards the importance of post-secondary education, whether these recommendations will ever see the light of day?

-You just have to get up here with us
+What do you mean, 'inaccessible'?
+You just have to get up here with us by Stephanie Giesen

 FIGHTING THE EXECUTIONERS